DharitG/krishna/docs/legal/privacy-policy.md

 - Prohibit unauthorized data sharing

 ### 5.4 Important Disclosures

+To ensure transparency and protect your privacy, we make the following disclosures:

-- We do not sell your personal information
+-   We do not sell your personal information to third parties.
-- We do not use your data for AI training
+-   We do not use your data for training our AI models.
-- We do not share your information with third parties for marketing purposes
+-   We do not share your information with third parties for marketing or advertising purposes.
+Your data is strictly used for personalizing your AI experience and improving the Service.
-- We do not retain third-party service data beyond necessary operational periods
+-   We do not retain third-party service data beyond the necessary operational periods.
-- We do not combine data across services without explicit consent
+-   We do not combine data across services without your explicit consent.

 ## 6. Your Rights and Choices

 ### 6.1 Account Controls

+You have the following rights regarding your personal information:

+-   **Access:** You have the right to request access to the personal information we hold about you.
+-   **Correction:** You have the right to request that we correct any inaccurate or incomplete personal information we hold about you.
+-   **Deletion:** You have the right to request that we delete your personal information, subject to certain exceptions.
-You have the right to:
+-   **Objection:** You have the right to object to the processing of your personal information in certain circumstances.
-- Access your personal information
+-   **Restriction:** You have the right to request that we restrict the processing of your personal information in certain circumstances.
-- Correct inaccurate data
-- Request deletion of your account and data
-- Opt-out of non-essential communications
-- Cancel your subscription
-- Manage third-party service connections
-- Control notification preferences
-- Export your data
+-   **Portability:** You have the right to receive your personal information in a structured, commonly used, and machine-readable format and to transmit that information to another controller.

+To exercise these rights, please contact us using the contact information provided in Section 9.

 ### 6.2 Service Connections
 You can: